Pike Creek Valley Running Club of Delaware

 difficultly.
 This will ensure you are using adequate weight.
 Lifting the final repetition with

-minimal-moderate effort would indicate the weight is too light.
+minimal-moderate effort would indicate the weight is too light. - Focus on the prime movers.

 Concentrate on major muscle groups and multi-joint movement